Shooting Locations

 The Many Nostalgic Styles of the Turn of the Century

-Neo-classicist on the other took the rationality and good-measure of the age of the enlightenment which was mainly based on the architecture of the ancient Greek and Roman temples.
+Neo-Classicism, on the other hand, embraced the rationality and balance of the Enlightenment.
+This style was rooted in the architecture of ancient Greek and Roman temples, emphasizing proportion, symmetry, and timeless simplicity.

 To Celebrate a Thousand Years of Hungary